the-introvertguy/flight-management/README.md

 ## 📜 Code Structure

-The project is primarily written in C++ and uses data structures to manage flight information efficiently.
+The project is primarily written in C and uses data structures to manage flight information efficiently.
 Here's a brief overview of the codebase:

 - **`main.cpp`**: The entry point of the program, containing the main menu and user interaction logic.
 - **Flight Management Logic**: Implements core functionalities like adding, delaying, and canceling flights.